oeg-upm/gtfs-bench/ontology/README.md

 # The LinkedGTFS ontology

-This ontology is not part of the benchmark and has been created independiently.
+This ontology is not part of the benchmark and has been created independently.

 The current version of the ontology is extracted from its last update: https://github.com/OpenTransport/linked-gtfs/pull/20